Copper-Gio/CCExtractor-Distrobox/README.md

 # The Script

-I have crated a script to automate all the process of opening the terminal, container, and execute the program, just download the [zip]() and put the CCExtractor.sh file inside the GUI folder.
+I have crated a script to automate all the process of opening the terminal, container, and execute the program, just download the [zip](), put the CCExtractor.sh file inside the GUI folder and modify the line `/home/USERNAME/CONTAINER-HOME/GUI-FOLDER/ccxgui` with your path.

 # The Menu Icon